 Shrinkwrap does a great job keeping boats clean and protected but it also is a single use plastic that generate tons of waste.
 The manufacturing of the wrap also contributes to air pollution.
 The Maryland Clean Marina Program is taking a two pronged approach to prevent this plastic waste and recycle what there is.
 Boaters are encouraged to Reduce, Reuse, and then Recycle.

-Shrinkwrap Recycling for 2021 In partnership with the Marine Trades Association of Maryland (MTAM) and Chesapeake Materials, the Maryland Clean Marina Program is working to help recycle shrinkwrap to reduce plastic waste.
-Our goal this year is to collect and recycle at least 30,000 pounds of used wrap.
+Recycle Shrinkwrap In partnership with the Marine Trades Association of Maryland (MTAM) and Chesapeake Materials, and numerous boatyards across the state, the Maryland Clean Marina Program is working to help recycle shrinkwrap to reduce plastic waste.
+Since 2019 we have recycled over 110,000 pounds of shrinkwrap.
 Best efforts to recycle can fail due to the need to keep the wrap pure in order to make it reusable.
 All straps and debris must be removed.
 Help us to make this program a success.

 MARINAS/BOATYARDS: Participate in our program!
 Here’s how it works: